 Kubba, S. (2016).
 LEED v4 practices, certification and accreditation handbook (2nd ed.).
 Burlington, MA: Butterworth-Heinemann.

-LEED® 2013.
+LEED® v4.
 Reference Guide for Building, Design and Construction.
 Version 4.0.
 Washington, DC: U.S. Green Building Council. https://www.usgbc.org/resources/leed-v4-building-design-and-construction-current-version

-LEED® 2013.
+LEED® v4.
 Reference Guide for Building Operations and Maintenance.
 Version 4.0.
 Washington, DC: U.S. Green Building Council.https://www.usgbc.org/resources/leed-v4-building-operations-and-maintenance-current-version

-LEED® 2013.
+LEED® v4.
 Reference Guide for Interior Design and Construction.
 Version 4.0.
 Washington, DC: U.S. Green Building Council.https://www.usgbc.org/resources/leed-v4-interior-design-and-construction-current-version

-Montoya, M. (2010).
+Montoya, M. (2011).
 Green building fundamentals: A practical guide to understanding and applying fundamental sustainable construction practices and the LEED Green Building System (2nd ed.).
-New York: Prentice-Hall.
+Boston: Prentice-Hall.

-Yudelson, J. (2006).
+Yudelson, J. (2012).
 Marketing green buildings: Guide for engineering, construction, architecture.
-Lilburn, GA: Fairmont Press.
+Hoboken, NJ: Taylor & Francis.